Sustainable Resource Development and Access – One Community Weekly Progress Update #646

 Earthbag Village, Sustainable Resource Development and Access, One Community Weekly Progress Update #646, Earthbag Village stormwater design, sustainable village infrastructure, open source civil engineering, AutoCAD construction drawings, Earthbag dome construction, community-based housing design, stormwater management system, eco-friendly village planning, construction file organization, open source sustainable development

-Michaela Silva (Architect) worked on finetuning details in the construction documents of the Earthbag Village.
+Michaela Silva (Architect) continued fine-tuning details in the construction documents of the Earthbag Village.
 She combined the electrical Revit file with the main Revit file.
 She created roof edge details at the spa overhang and at the bedroom loft windows.
-Michaela also modeled the bedroom door header, which is designed to support the earthbags and created a plan detail of the header condition.
+Michaela also modeled the bedroom door header, which is designed to support the earthbags and she created a plan detail of the header condition.
 The Earthbag Village is the first of seven villages to be built as part of One Community’s open source model on sustainable resource development and access.
 See her work in the collage below.

 Earthbag Village, Sustainable Resource Development and Access, One Community Weekly Progress Update #646, Earthbag Village architectural details, sustainable village construction, open source building design, Revit architecture modeling, eco-friendly housing design, earthbag construction support structures, bedroom loft window detailing, spa roof overhang design, integrated electrical and architectural plans, sustainable development housing plans